 Exaggeration and Generalization

-Manipulators are experts in exaggeration and generalization.
+Manipulators exaggerate and generalize.
 They may say things like, “No one has ever loved me.”
 They use vague accusations to make it harder to see the holes in their arguments.

 This tactic used by manipulators is meant to poke at your weaknesses and make you feel insecure.
-By making you look bad, they have a sense of psychological superiority.
+By making you look bad, they feel a sense of psychological superiority.

 This tactic is used by the manipulator to confuse you and make you question your own reality.
 The manipulation happens when you confront the abuse or lies and the manipulator tells you that it never happened.